tigergraph/ecosys/README.md

 # TigerGraph JDBC Driver
+version 1.0
-Currently this driver only supports TigerGraph builtin queries and compiled queries (i.e., queries must be compiled and installed before being invoked via the JDBC driver), and the driver will talk to TigerGraph Rest++ to run queries and get their results.
+The TigerGraph JDBC Driver is a Type 4 JDBC, converting JDBC calls directly into TigerGraph database commands.
+Currently this driver only supports TigerGraph builtin queries and compiled queries (i.e., queries must be compiled and installed before being invoked via the JDBC driver).
+The driver will then talk to TigerGraph Rest++ server to run queries and get their results.

-Support for GSQL interpreted mode is on the roadmap.
-It means the driver can run GSQL queries without compilation and installation in the future.
+Support for GSQL interpreted mode is on the roadmap, meaning it will be able to run ad hoc queries, without needing to compile and install the quries beforehand.

 ## Versions compatibility